Palais de la Cité: 19th, 20th and 21st centuries

 Following the Revolution, the Palace became the headquarters of the judicial system of France, but also continued its vocation as a prison.
-During the Consulate of Napoleon Bonapartre, the rebel Georges Cadoudal was imprisoned there until his execution in 1804.
+During the Consulate of Napoleon Bonaparte, the rebel Georges Cadoudal was imprisoned there until his execution in 1804.
 After Napoleon's downfall, one of his most famous generals, Marshal Michel Ney, was imprisoned there before his execution in 1815, as was Napoleon's nephew, Louis-Napoleon Bonaparte, the future Napoleon III, after his failed attempt to overthrow King Louis Philippe.
 The anarchists Giuseppe Fieschi and Felice Orsini, who tried respectively to kill Louis-Philippe and Napoleon III, were both imprisoned there, as was another famous anarchist, Ravachol, who was executed in 1892.

 During the Revolution, the Sainte-Chapelle had been turned into a storage vault for legal documents, and half of the stained glass removed.
 Between 1837 and 1863, a major campaign was begun to restore the chapel to its medieval splendor.
 At the same time, the Conciergerie and Palace of Justice underwent major changes.
 Between 1812 and 1819, architect Antoine-Marie Peyre restored the vaulted ceiling of the old Salle des Gens d'Armes, and also, at the request of the restored King Louis XVIII, built an expiatory chapel where the cell of Marie-Antoinette had been.
 Between 1820 and 1828, he built a new façade for the Conciergerie along the Seine between the Tour de l'Horloge and the Tour Bonbec.
 In 1836, a new entrance was to the Conciergerie was made between the Tour d'Argent and the Tour César.